punkincat/spnati/opponents/kyouko_toshinou/sponsorship.md

 - [X] Change bio
 - [ ] Look into and maybe rework her stage 8 dialogue as a whole
 - [ ] Implement art update
-  - [ ] More dynamic hair movement?
-  - [ ] Mirror per pose
+  - [X] Mirror per pose
-  - [ ] More efficient winter wardrobe
+  - [X] More efficient winter wardrobe
   - [ ] Add skip layer to Sexy Tomato
 - [ ] 1 more positive pose, similar amount of energy to "playful"; the ones I have still feel overutilized
 - [ ] 1 or 2 poses that are neutral/negative and low energy (hopefully to help with exploring candid side)
-- [ ] Some alternate poses for stage 8 with upward/downward gaze
+- [X] Some alternate poses for stage 8 with upward/downward gaze
-- [ ] Twirl pose, probably also normal back pose
+- [X] Twirl pose, probably also normal back pose
-- [ ] Dynamic arousal state, like Kirigiri maybe?
 - [ ] Change the two? targets that say she doesn't have a sketchpad; have her produce it and draw on it instead
 - [ ] Casual alt (no one hard required but I always planned to anyway)